Skip to main content

 API_OPEN_AI_API_KEY="your-z-ai-api-key"

 This path is only needed for self-hosted Kodus installs that deliberately disable BYOK.
-If BYOK is enabled on your self-hosted instance, prefer Option 1 — the UI-based flow is the same as on Cloud.
+If BYOK is enabled on your self-hosted instance, prefer Option 1 — the curated card handles the endpoint logic for you.

 Restart the API and worker containers after editing .env, then verify the integration: